pwyq/CelesCraft/CelesCraft_Plan.md

 Game UX:	// later

+Game System:
-Game System:	- Enhancement of Spaceships
+	*Enhancement of Spaceships
-				- Exploration of Planets
+	*Exploration of Planets
-				- Management of Planets
+	*Management of Planets

 ********************************
 	 BASIC INFO OF PLANETS